 Troughout my career I have visualized many designs by others.
 Or given a boost to the design process through a glimpse in a 3D model.
 With equal pleasure I produce own designs.
 At every imaginable scale: a cassette tape box lamp, a street planetarium, and a modern turf hut or a calendar for Mars.

+Looking at the city from a higher point of view can generate some great design ideas.
+For a cube-shaped tiny house, for example.
 During the Rotterdam Rooftop Days, in the beginning of June, the Codrico grain silo at Katendrecht once against caught my eye.
-This national heritage may be the most beautiful industrial building in Rotterdam.
+This national heritage may be the mo st beautiful industrial building in Rotterdam.
 At its rooftop there is a large cube made of concrete and glass.
 If the silo complex ever loses its current function, I’d love to make plans for its redevelopment.
 In the cube one could make a beautiful top end apartment .
-A very large apartment by the way, since I estimate the cube to be around twelve meters long, wide and high.
-Four floors would fit… Read More
+A… Read More

 The Maassilo on the Brielselaan is one of the coolest buildings in Rotterdam.
 As a child I was already fascinated by the huge concrete block that you could almost touch when traveling to the city center with the metro.
-When this summer a competition was organized to design a skybox on the tenth floor and comu up with an idea for the roof of the Maassilo, I didn’t need to hesitate to join.
+So when this summer a competition was organized to design a skybox on the tenth floor and to come up with an idea for the roof of the Maassilo, I didn’t need to hesitate to join.
 The same was true for about sixty other designers and design teams from Rotterdam and wide surroundings.
 History A nice side effect of the competition… Read More

-For a few years now, there have been discussions about a new stadium for Feyenoord, replacing the legendary football temple and municipal monument, De Kuip.
+There has been talk for years about a new stadium for Feyenoord, to replace the legendary football temple, also municipal monument, De Kuip (The Tub).
 Allthough I am not as frequent a visitor of the stadium as some of my fellow townspeople, I also have my memories of De Kuip.
 For example, of a competition match of Feyenoord against Vitesse: 2-1.
 Pierre van Hooijdonk was still playing then, so it must have been a while ago.
 Much longer ago I was at the best concert of the (twentieth) century by Eric Clapton.
-With Elton John as a disastrous support act and the then virtually unknown Bonnie Raytt doing… Read More
+With Elton John as a disastrous support act… Read More

-In Schiedam, at a stone’s throw from my place of birth, is the Orange Bridge, a structure from the thirties which spans the New Harbour.
+In Schiedam, at a stone’s throw from my place of birth, is the Orange Bridge.
+This structure from the thirties spans the New Harbour.
 Since early this year, the bridge keeper’s cabin is managed by fellow photographer, local resident, architecture lover and Schiedam promoter Jan Sluijter, who uses it to organize exhibitions and other events.
 Here’s a pre-announcement: on 2 and 3 June there’s an exhibition about the architecture of Dudok, including my Bijenkorf triptych.
-A suite in the basement Under the bridge keeper’s room is a basement, which is accessible via a ladder in one of the towers… Read More
+A suite in the basement Under the bridge keeper’s room is a basement, which is accessible via a ladder in one of the towers of… Read More

-In 2002, my former employer Rem Koolhaas designed a flag for the European Union.
-His idea: a kind of bar code with the colors of the flags of the various member states arranged from east to west.
+In 2002, my former employer Rem Koolhaas designed a European flag.
+His idea: a kind of bar code with the colors of the flags of the member states of the European Union, arranged from east to west.
 One of the places where the design was used is the Museumpark in Rotterdam.
 A brilliant idea, in my opinion: it symbolizes variety and unity and it is immediately recognizable.
 The flag may only be a bit hard to draw without errors, but that’s true for many flags.
 (How are the American stars arranged?
 And did we start with a red or a… Read More